dzlab/dzlab.github.io/_posts/2023-10-01-gcp_serverless_rag-i.md

 gsutil mb -l $REGION gs://$BUCKET
 ```

-Create a service account to serve as the service identity:
+Create a service account to use as the service identity:
 ```shell
 gcloud iam service-accounts create $SERVICE_ACCOUNT
 ```